End-users of Boundary can utilize the Desktop app to connect to a running Boundary server to easily:

 - A MacOS, Windows, or Linux Workstation

 - Boundary is still running in dev mode

 »Install Boundary Desktop

-Boundary Desktop can be installed on MacOS or Windows systems.
+Boundary Desktop can be installed on MacOS, Windows, or Linux systems.
 Select the tab for your preferred OS.

 Boundary Desktop on MacOS can be installed by either: